 Divorce Revolution: Legal and Social Context

 The divorce revolution is the replacement of a culture of marriage by a culture of easy, no-fault divorces and single parenthood.
 The movement supports important social goals, such as equality between marital partners.
 However, the Council on Families in America argues that the divorce revolution has failed because it imposes hardships on children.
+Children experience a variety of issues as a result of divorce.
+For instance, divorce has negative effects on their psychological wellness.
+Nonetheless, the focus of proponents of the divorce option remains on the point of view of marital partners.

 Ideally, divorce laws are applied only when necessary.
 Ideal cases include marriages involving domestic violence and adultery.
 However, in reality, about 70% of divorce cases involve low or insignificant conflicts between spouses.
 These conflicts can be resolved by means other than divorce.
 Such statistic illustrates the growing culture of easy divorce.
 Many marriages are ended carelessly and without strong regard for the family and its importance in society.